-According to Afandi (2021), the work environment can be defined as something that exists and is available around the work environment of employees who can influence them to carry out their duties and work functions, such as ventilation, lighting, temperature, humidity, noise, cleanliness of the workplace, and whether or not work equipment is adequate.
-When the work environment is in accordance with the rules, employees will have a high performance in the organization.
-Organizational performance can be influenced by several factors, one of which is the work environment.
-Although the work environment is very important and has considerable influence, some organizations still consider it unfair and do not pay attention to this factor.
-The decline in employee work performance can be caused by unpleasant work environmental conditions.
-However, employees' sense of job satisfaction and increased employee commitment to work can be caused by their very pleasant work environment conditions.
-This is certainly in line with the results of research conducted by Safitri and Wibowo (2023), who stated that empowerment intervenes with the Work Environment in terms of employee performance.
+According to Afandi (2021) said that the work environment can be defined as something that exists and is available around the work environment of employees who can influence themselves on employees to carry out their duties and work functions such as ventilation, lighting, temperature, humidity, noise, cleanliness of the workplace and whether or not work equipment is adequate or not.
+When the atmosphere of the work environment is in accordance with the rules, employees will have high performance towards the organization.
+Performance in an organization can be influenced by several factors, one of which is the work environment.
+Although the work environment is very important and has a considerable influence, there are still some organizations that still consider it unfair and do not pay attention to this factor.
+The decline in employee work performance can be caused by unpleasant work environment conditions.
+However, if the employee's sense of job satisfaction and increased employee commitment to work can be caused by the employee's very pleasant work environment conditions.
+This is certainly in line with the results of research conducted by Suharto (2017), who stated that empowerment intervenes with the effect of the Work Environment on employee performance.

-H9: Empowerment mediates a direct indirect influence between the Work Environment on Performance.
+H9: There is a direct indirect influence between the Work Environment on Performance mediated by empowerment.

-2.10 The Effect of Competence on Job Satisfaction
+2. 10 The Effect of Competence on Job Satisfaction

-Referring to the opinion of Sandewa (2018), performance can be interpreted as a work result that has been achieved by an individual or a group of members of work in an organization, based on the authority and responsibility of each member or work group to achieve the organization's goals legally and legally, which does not violate applicable rules and laws and is in accordance with morals and ethics.
+Referring to the opinion of Sandewa (2018) that performance can be interpreted as a work result that has been achieved by an individual or a group of members of work in an organization, based on the authority and responsibility of each member or work group in order to achieve the organization's goals legally and legally, which does not violate applicable rules and laws and is in accordance with morals and ethics.
 Individuals or groups that have a high level of performance will certainly have a positive value for the work for which they are responsible, while for individuals or groups who have a low level of performance, of course, they will have a negative value for the work for which they are responsible.
-The relationship between empowerment and performance is that, if an employee has been empowered by the organization to increase its potential, it will automatically be followed by an improvement in the performance of the employee concerned.
-Referring to the results of the study that has been completed by Thalib, Kumadji, Edis, and Saikim (2023), there is a significant influence between empowerment and employee performance.
+The relationship between empowerment and performance is that if an employee has been empowered by the organization so that it can increase their potential, it will automatically be followed by an improvement in the performance of the employee concerned.
+Referring to the results of the study that has been completed by Sirait (2016), there is a significant influence between empowerment and employee performance.